61131/nginx-http-est/README.md

 * **default:** `off`
 * **content:** `location`

-Requires client demonstrate proof-of-possession (POP) of the private key associated with the submitted certificate signing request (CSR).
+Requires client demonstrate proof-of-possession (POP) of the private key associated with the certificate signing request (CSR).

 This directive requires that all clients demonstrate the proof-of-possession (POP) of the private key associated with a certificate signing request (CSR) and that the client was able to sign the CSR after the TLS session was established.
 This demonstration requires the client to include the tls-unique value from the TLS subsystem as described in [RFC 5929](https://datatracker.ietf.org/doc/html/rfc5929) as an attribute within the CSR.